CELEBRITY ENCOUNTERS

 Elizabeth

-I met the famed American Beauty at a National Theatre luncheon.
+I met the famed American Beauty at a National Theatre reception

-Elizabeth gave you 100% attention with her purring voice,
+in her honor.
+Elizabeth gave you 100% attention with her purring

-while riveting you with her laser intensity violet eyes.
-I
+voice, while riveting you with her laser intensity violet

-don't remember what we talked about, but the moment was entrancing
+eyes.
+I don't remember what we talked about, but the moment

-- and then suddenly, fleetingly - she was gone.
-Unforgettable
+was entrancing - and then suddenly, fleetingly - she was gone.

 star quality personified.